 We maintain strong links with a number of external providers who may use rooms within our Service or work from alternative premises around Durham City and the region.
 These include:

 We offer a confidential service.
 No personal information, verbal or written, will be disclosed to anyone outside this Service without your consent unless we believe you or someone else is at risk.
-Our full contract with you is outlined in the Counselling Services Agreement, a copy of which you will find below under the heading Resources.
+Our full contract with you is outlined in the Counselling Services Agreement.

 If you are formally referred to us by your College, GP or Academic Advisor, and do not attend the first offered appointment we will alert the referrer.